-About 15 percent of people with myasthenia gravis have a tumor in their thymus, a gland under the breastbone that is involved with the immune system.
-Most of these tumors, called thymomas, aren't cancerous (malignant).
+Some people with myasthenia gravis have a tumor in the thymus gland.
+The thymus is a gland under the breastbone that is part of the immune system.
+Most of these tumors, called thymomas, aren't cancerous.

 People with myasthenia gravis are more likely to have the following conditions:

 - Underactive or overactive thyroid.
-The thyroid gland, which is in the neck, secretes hormones that regulate your metabolism.
-If your thyroid is underactive, you may have difficulties dealing with cold, weight gain and other issues.
-An overactive thyroid can cause difficulties dealing with heat, weight loss and other issues.
+The thyroid gland in the neck secretes hormones that regulate the metabolism.
+If the thyroid is underactive, you might have problems dealing with cold, weight gain and other issues.
+An overactive thyroid can cause problems dealing with heat, weight loss and other issues.

 - Autoimmune conditions.
-People with myasthenia gravis may be more likely to have autoimmune conditions, such as rheumatoid arthritis or lupus.
+People with myasthenia gravis might be more likely to have autoimmune conditions, such as rheumatoid arthritis or lupus.